n0shake/Public-APIs/README.md

 - [Foursquare Check-In](https://developer.foursquare.com/docs/checkins/add) - Allows you to check in to a place.

 ### Commerce
+- [Commerce Layer](https://docs.commercelayer.io/api/) - Commerce Layer is a headless commerce platform that lets you add global ecommerce capabilities to any website, mobile app, chatbot, or IoT device, with ease. using the language, CMS, and tools you already master and love.
 - [Dummy Products](https://dummyproducts-api.herokuapp.com/) - Provides dummy products to aid you in prototyping or developing e-commerce type of websites. ![Open Source](https://raw.githubusercontent.com/abhishekbanthia/Public-APIs/master/opensource.png "Open Source")
 - [envoice](https://www.envoice.in) - Invoicing for online businesses.
 Simplify your invoicing process and get paid online with a debit or credit card via your payment gateway.
 - [koomalooma](http://business.koomalooma.com) - A Loyalty BPaaS (Business Process as a Service) for mobile and web companies.
 Merchants issue points for actions their customers/users make, for example a purchase or a referral. koomalooma takes care of all the rest, from signing up users, keeping track of points and delivering rewards in over 80 countries.💸